fragofer/reconbench/README.md

 We have provided a script to more easily run reconstruction algorithms on the generated point clouds.
 As every reconstruction algorithm has its own set of parameters, we require the user to provide a script to run their algorithm, and to modify `scripts/scripts_recon.py` to support their algorithm.
 As an example, we have included Poisson Surface Reconstruction and its associated script, in the `recon` directory.
 Paths can be either absolute, or relative to the reconbench directory.
 See `data/meshes/bumps/recon_config.cnf` to see how to set parameters to your algorithm.
-Once all set, algorithms may be run in batch by:
+Once all set, algorithms may be run in batch by (for all .npts files located in indir field from config_file):

 - `python scripts/scripts_recon.py config_file`

 We suggest compiling Poisson Surface Reconstruction, and running the above command on the "bumps" point clouds produced above to get a feel for the reconstruction script and configuration.

 Example: